Last Updated on May 29, 2023 by Nancie

 One of the quirkiest things that I see the Fish Crows do involves my birdbaths.
 I’ve currently got five of one type of another.
 Each year the Fish Crows pick one to be their special food soaking spot.
 In spring and early summer, you can never be quite sure what you will encounter in and around that birdbath, but the pair in my yard does seem to eat a lot of fast food!

 There is a Burger King and a Dominoes Pizza about a quarter mile or so from our neighborhood.
 Other restaurants are just a little further off.
 I suspect the Fish Crows head over there to choose their food.
-Some items I’ve found floating include: bread, pizza, cheese, chicken meat and chicken bones and most recently, french fries.
+Some items I’ve found floating include: bread, pizza, cheese, chicken meat and chicken bones and french fries.

 (Note: Cornell Lab’s Bird Academy has a cool online class about crows called, Anything But Common; The Hidden Life of the American Crow.
 One section of the class that looks at the diet of suburban crows vs rural crows and how what they eat affects their young.
 Really interesting!)